Batling History, Family Crest & Coats of Arms

 Early History of the Batling family

-Another 361 words (26 lines of text) covering the years 1379, 1500 and 1711 are included under the topic Early Batling History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Batling research.
+Another 181 words (13 lines of text) covering the years 1379, 1500 and 1711 are included under the topic Early Batling History in all our PDF Extended History products and printed products wherever possible.

 Batling Spelling Variations